FTD Registry FAQ

 There is no guarantee that a participant or their family members will qualify for a study.
 Even if the person appears to be a good match based on the information in the FTD Registry, that person still needs to be screened after contacting that study's research team.

-The risks of taking part in the FTD Registry are low.
+The risks of taking part in the FTD Disorders Registry are low.
 By looking at the data contributed by all participants, you may learn information that is difficult or upsetting to you.
-You may find that some questions asked in the surveys are embarrassing, hard, or uncomfortable to answer.
+You may find that some questions asked in the surveys are embarrassing, hard, or uncomfortable to answer and you can skip any questions you do not want to answer.
 It is important to know that each person with an FTD disorder is unique, and the answers are important to learn about FTD.

 Loss of private or confidential information is a risk any time you share information.
 To keep this risk low, your information is stored in a secure online database.
 This database uses a security system with many safeguards and protections.
 Compliance to HIPAA (Health Insurance Portability and Accountability Act) rules and standards, Canadian privacy laws, and the European Union's General Data Protection Regulation (GDPR) also help minimize risks.
 The personally identifiable information that you provide to join the Registry is only seen by select FTD Disorders Registry staff on a strictly “need-to-know” basis and is never shared.

-For more information, watch this brief video in which Registry Director Dr. Dianna Wheaton explains more about our data privacy and confidentiality policies and practices.
+For more information, watch this brief video in which Registry Director Carrie Milliard explains more about our data privacy and confidentiality policies and practices.

 When you register as a research participant, a research account is created with a login name and a password.
 This information is used to assign a unique alpha-numeric code (numbers and letters) to your profile called a Global Unique Identifier, or GUID.
 The GUID is associated with the data that you entered so that your identity cannot be linked to a research survey or other study.
 Only select members of the FTD Registry team have access to this code on a strictly "need-to-know" basis.
 The Registry will not keep or report data in a way that someone can be identified by their answer.